HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

 This commands forces the cleanup task to run which removes resources that were "soft" deleted.
 It can be found on the server itself and is copied here: [Task.xml](./Task.xml).

-10. Transfer the WebDav theme from the source server to the target.
+10. Transfer the WebDav themes from the source server to the target.

     !!!note
         WebEngine currently does not support deployment of custom EAR files that persist.
 Only WebDav-based themes are supported.